nokia/SReXperts/docs/eda/beginner/bridge-domains.md

 Ready for the next challenge?
 Continue to [Part 2: Routers](./routers.md) to build on what you've learned!

-[^1]: If you want to learn more about transactions, checkout [transactions](../beginner/declarative-intents.md#transactions) section of the Declarative Intents exercise.
+[^1]: If you want to learn more about transactions, check out the [transactions](https://docs.eda.dev/26.4/tour-of-eda/transactions/) documentation.